r3doubt/apple-sauce-in-a-bucket/README.md

 #Implementing code for logouthook, keychain, and iCloud
+#Probably pushing PF firewall configs to v.1.2